GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 The function "script-fu-script-abort" is new to ScriptFu v3.

-It causes the interpreter to stop evaluating a script and yield an error of type GimpPDBStatus.
+It causes the interpreter to stop evaluating a script and yield an error of type LigmaPDBStatus.
 That is, it immediately returns an error to the caller.
 It is similar to the "return" statement in other languages, but the Scheme language has no "return" statement.

 The function takes an error message string.

-When the caller is the GIMP app, the GIMP app will show an error dialog having the message string.
+When the caller is the LIGMA app, the LIGMA app will show an error dialog having the message string.

 When the caller is another PDB procedure (a plugin or script)